Let It Bee FAQs

 Why now?

 Over the years we have had several areas that we have managed as wildflower meadows and some other areas which have been managed by partner conservation groups.
-Last year the council took part in the national campaign, No Mow May, and extended it beyond just the month of May to the rest of the growing season with the aim of increasing biodiversity in those areas.
 We hope to work with the community to monitor these sites to see what grows and how we can further manage our land for the benefit of people and nature.

 How can you get involved?

-If you are an individual with a lawn area or a community group which manages grassland then you can get involved with No Mow May or our longer, Let It Bee project.
-You can get advice about how to manage your grass from Plantlife or RHS and if you have any pix we would love to share them so please feel free to send them to communications@southandvale.gov.uk with the subject line Let It Bee.
+If you are an individual with a lawn area or a community group which manages grassland then you can can get advice about how to manage your grass from Plantlife or RHS and if you have any pix we would love to share them so please feel free to send them to communications@southandvale.gov.uk with the subject line Meadow Areas.

 What does ‘letting it grow’ do?